ordtrogen/bitaddress.org/README.md

 Notes for translators:
 ---------------------------------------
-Here are some brief instructions on how to help out with translations of the bitaddress.org page.
+Here are some brief instructions on how to help out with a translation of the bitaddress.org page.
 If you want to improve or make corrections to an existing translation, just edit the existing language file in the folder src/culture and build the project using Grunt, which will be explained in a later section.
+There is, however, a chance that the existing language file is incomplete, so keep reading to find out how to find any missing strings that you may need to add.

-If you're starting from scratch with a new language, create a corresponding .js file in the src/culture folder and name it after the language it will contain.
+If you're starting from scratch with a new language, make a copy of the file template.js in the src/culture folder and name the copy after the language it will contain.
 Let's say you will translate into Danish, so you name the file da.js.
-You can leave the file empty for now.
+It will eventually contain all the translated strings for your language, but you can leave the file as is for now.

+The complete set of strings that are used by the HTML page is listed in the file src/culture/localizables.json.
+It has this name because the process of transforming the user interface of an application from one language into another, is generally referred to as "localization".
+So, localizables.json contains the full set of strings that should be "localized".
+The reason it contains a JSON data structure is that this format can be read by many CAT tools (Computer Aided Translation).
+One such open source CAT tool which was used for the Swedish translation is called OmegaT and can be found

 If you want to contribute to the project by creating a localized (translated) version of bitaddress.org, or improve on an existing localization, the file you need is in the folder src/culture.
 There, the files are named after the language they represent, es.js for Spanish, ru.js for Russian and so on.
 Either create a new file for the language you intend to add (e.g da.js for Danish) or edit an existing file if you wish to make improvements or corrections.

-Not the above:

 Edit the following files: